 You have purchased one of our services.

-May vary depending on your needs.
+The plan may vary depending on your needs.

 - Kickoff meeting